spread-ai/docs-appsmith-fork/docs/reference/widgets/camera.md

 ### Events

-When an event is triggered, these event handlers can execute queries, JS code, or other supported [actions](/reference/framework/global-functions.md).
+When an event is triggered, these event handlers can execute queries, JavaScript code, or other supported [actions](/reference/framework/global-functions.md).

 #### onImageSave